ImBatou/NuDataPayload/README.md

 ## The more complex part (ipr)

-Now that we now the "easy" variable the is one missing called **ipr**
+Now that we know the "easy" variable the is one missing called **ipr**

 Ipr follow the same principle each time, it is a list of action, each separated by a ;